FlorianFrank/instrument_control_lib/README.md

 FUNCtion <function>
 ```

-which set a <function> waveform.
+which sets a <function> waveform.
 Go to kst33500.h file and add a function signature called "function".

 ```c++
 int function(string fun);
 ```

-Go to skt33500.cpp file and add the implementation of this function.
+Go to kst33500.cpp file and add the implementation of this function.
 What you need to do is making an SCPI command and invoke the Exec function.

 ```c++